 - Global Power Plant Database

-Vuhlehirska Thermal Power Plant, located in Ukraine, is a significant coal-fired power generation facility with a total installed capacity of 3600 megawatts (MW).
-This power plant plays a crucial role in the country’s energy sector, contributing to the stability and reliability of electricity supply amidst a backdrop of shifting energy demands and geopolitical challenges.
-The plant is strategically positioned to support Ukraine's energy needs, especially in regions heavily reliant on thermal energy.
+Vuhlehirska Thermal Power Plant (Вуглегірська ТЕС) is a significant coal-fired power generation facility located in Ukraine, with a total installed capacity of 1200 megawatts (MW).
+Owned by the state enterprise ПАТ 'Центренерго', the plant plays a crucial role in the country's energy sector, contributing to the stability and reliability of electricity supply.
+The plant is strategically situated to utilize the abundant local coal resources, which are primarily sourced from the Donetsk basin, an area known for its rich coal deposits.

 Coal has long been a cornerstone of electricity generation worldwide, with a significant presence in the global energy landscape.
 As of recent data, there are approximately 2,608 coal power plants operating across 74 countries, boasting a total installed capacity of 2,257.3 gigawatts (GW).
 The leading nations in coal power generation include China, with 1,018 plants generating 1,038.0 GW, India with 287 plants at 253.3 GW, and the United States with 291 plants producing 252.0 GW.
 Other notable contributors include Germany and Japan, with 130 plants and 76.8 GW, and 61 plants and 63.9 GW, respectively.
 This widespread utilization reflects the essential role coal has played in the development of industrial and residential power systems globally.